makeruniverse/docs/docs/metrics/metrics.md

 Our goals.
 And potential indicators of progress.

-## SMART Goals
+## Goals

-Our SMART goals are focused on engaging students in creating a unique hands-on-learning experience.
+Our goals are focused on creating a unique hands-on-learning experience.

 ### Goal#1: Maker Projects